csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 Trinh Lan Hoa and Samprita Nandi

 ## Gromacs software
-Gromacs is one of the fastest molecular dynamics simulation packages currently.
+Gromacs is one of the fastest molecular dynamics simulation packages.
 It is used widely by researchers in the fields of computational biology, physics...

 More information about Gromacs can be found here: